ivonunes/plumekit/docs/start/tutorial.md

 }
 ```

-`@Model` reads the type at compile time and emits the table schema, a row codec and
-typed query columns.
-The table name is the pluralised, snake-cased type name: here,
+`@Model` reads the type at compile time and emits the table schema, a row codec and typed query columns.
+The table name is the pluralised, snake-cased type name: here, `bookmarks`.

-`bookmarks`.
+### Creating the table

-Migrations are individual files under `Sources/App/Database/Migrations/`.
-They run in
-filename order and are discovered automatically, you don't register them anywhere.
+The table itself comes from a migration.
+Migrations are individual files under `Sources/App/Database/Migrations/`; they run in filename order and are discovered automatically, so you don't register them anywhere.
 Create one:

 ```sh
 ./plumekit generate migration CreateBookmarks
 #   + Sources/App/Database/Migrations/20260101120000_CreateBookmarks.swift
 ```

-Open that file and describe the change explicitly with the schema builder.
-Spelling
+Open that file and describe the change explicitly with the schema builder:
-the columns out keeps the migration a frozen record: editing the `Bookmark` model
-later never rewrites it.

 ```swift
 import PlumeORM